galwifhat/bible-verse-post-generator/README.md

 Features of my MVP 🎟️

+- Develop my front end using HTML and CSS
+- On Javascript

-- GET bible data from an API and get access to it
+* GET bible data from an API and get access to it
-- Create a list items for them
+* Create a list items for them
-- STRINGYFY the data
+* STRINGYFY the data
-- add an event listener when a list item is clicked
+* add an event listener when a list item is clicked
-- then PARSE the data
+* then PARSE the data
-- POST data to the db.json
+* POST data to the db.json
-- GET the url data
+* GET the url data
-- PATCH the data to db.json
+* PATCH the data to db.json
-- Pass a function that creates a verse-card dynamically using {add.eventListener(s), createElement(s),
+* Pass a function that creates a verse-card dynamically using {add.eventListener(s), createElement(s),
   varibles,
   objects,
   and statemnets }
-- Finally displaying the verse-cards once a list item is clicked.
+* Finally display the verse-cards once a list item is clicked.

 🔯To work on 🔯